apache/pekko-management/docs/src/main/paradox/bootstrap/index.md

 ## Dependency

-Add `akka-management-cluster-bootstrap` and one or more discovery mechanisms to use for the discovery process.
+Add `pekko-management-cluster-bootstrap` and one or more discovery mechanisms to use for the discovery process.

-For example, you might choose to use the @extref:[DNS discovery](akka:discovery/index.html#discovery-method-dns) and bootstrap extensions:
+For example, you might choose to use the @extref:[DNS discovery](pekko:discovery/index.html#discovery-method-dns) and bootstrap extensions:

 @@dependency[sbt,Gradle,Maven] {
-  symbol=AkkaVersion
+  symbol=PekkoVersion
-  value=$akka.version$
+  value=$pekko.version$
-  symbol1=AkkaManagementVersion
+  symbol1=PekkoManagementVersion
   value1=$project.version$
   group=com.lightbend.akka.management
   artifact=akka-management-cluster-bootstrap_$scala.binary.version$
-  version=AkkaManagementVersion
+  version=PekkoManagementVersion
-  group2=com.typesafe.akka
+  group2=org.apache.pekko
-  artifact2=akka-discovery_$scala.binary.version$
+  artifact2=pekko-discovery_$scala.binary.version$
-  version2=AkkaVersion
+  version2=PekkoVersion
 }

-Akka Cluster Bootstrap can be used with Akka $akka.version$ or later.
+Akka Cluster Bootstrap can be used with Akka $pekko.version$ or later.
 You have to override the following Akka dependencies by defining them explicitly in your build and define the Akka version to the one that you are using.
-Latest patch version of Akka is recommended and a later version than $akka.version$ can be used.
+Latest patch version of Akka is recommended and a later version than $pekko.version$ can be used.

 @@dependency[sbt,Gradle,Maven] {
-  symbol=AkkaVersion
+  symbol=PekkoVersion
-  value=$akka.version$
+  value=$pekko.version$
-  group=com.typesafe.akka
+  group=org.apache.pekko
-  artifact=akka-cluster_$scala.binary.version$
+  artifact=pekko-cluster_$scala.binary.version$
-  version=AkkaVersion
+  version=PekkoVersion
-  group2=com.typesafe.akka
+  group2=org.apache.pekko
-  artifact2=akka-discovery_$scala.binary.version$
+  artifact2=pekko-discovery_$scala.binary.version$
-  version2=AkkaVersion
+  version2=PekkoVersion
 }

 @@@ note

-`akka-discovery` is already a transitive dependency of `akka-management-cluster-bootstrap` but it can be good to define it explicitly in the build of the application to align the Akka versions with other dependencies from the application.
+`pekko-discovery` is already a transitive dependency of `pekko-management-cluster-bootstrap` but it can be good to define it explicitly in the build of the application to align the Akka versions with other dependencies from the application.
 The version must be the same across all Akka modules, e.g.
-`akka-actor`, `akka-discovery` and `akka-cluster` must be of the same version.
+`pekko-actor`, `pekko-discovery` and `pekko-cluster` must be of the same version.

-The minimum supported Akka version is $akka.version$.
-Use the same Akka version for `akka-discovery` as for other Akka dependencies in the application.
-Latest patch version of Akka is recommended and a later version than $akka.version$ can be used.
+The minimum supported Akka version is $pekko.version$.
+Use the same Akka version for `pekko-discovery` as for other Akka dependencies in the application.
+Latest patch version of Akka is recommended and a later version than $pekko.version$ can be used.

 @@@

 ## Using

-Akka management must be started as well as the bootstrap process, this can either be done through config or programmatically.
+Pekko management must be started as well as the bootstrap process, this can either be done through config or programmatically.

 **Through config**

-Listing the `ClusterBootstrap` extension among the autoloaded `akka.extensions` in `application.conf` will also cause it to autostart:
+Listing the `ClusterBootstrap` extension among the autoloaded `pekko.extensions` in `application.conf` will also cause it to autostart:

 ```
-akka.extensions = ["akka.management.cluster.bootstrap.ClusterBootstrap"]
+pekko.extensions = ["org.apache.pekko.management.cluster.bootstrap.ClusterBootstrap"]
 ```

 If management or bootstrap configuration is incorrect, the autostart will log an error and terminate the actor system.